Skip to content

 Context conditions

-Scopes are tightly connected to contexts, since you often want a different context in Search, Browse or Details.
+Scopes are tightly connected to contexts, since you often want a different context during search, browse, or details.
 To make sure a context is only used with a specific scope, add a context condition with the scope id.
 In case a scope id that you added as a context condition is deleted, then you cannot update the context conditions until you remove that scope id from context conditions.

 Authenticated scopes